Product Playbook · In-Office Procedures

 Frequently asked questions

-Which of these can I order through Dry Eye Rescue?
+Which devices can I order through Dry Eye Rescue?

-Most practices start with diagnostics that change a treatment decision, osmolarity and MMP-9, then add one heat-and-express treatment such as LipiFlow for obstructive MGD.
-The cards above link to a short page on each so you can compare quickly.
+Most practices start with diagnostics that change a decision the same day, osmolarity and MMP-9, then add gland expression and one heat-and-express treatment such as LipiFlow for obstructive MGD.

 Do you help with setup, consumables, and training?

 Yes.
-Our Provider Relations team helps practices choose equipment, keep consumables stocked, and connect with manufacturer training.
+Provider Relations helps practices choose equipment, keep consumables stocked, and connect with manufacturer training.
 Reach out and we will map it to your patient volume.

 Build your in-office dry eye suite